k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 If the breakpoints have been added to the flow, the flow stops at the first breakpoint.

 If a flow has an inner flow with breakpoints, the execution of the flow stops at the inner flow’s breakpoints.
-The inner flow is then displayed at the top of the current flow in the Fabric Studio.
+The inner flow is then brought to the front and displayed at the top of the current flow in the Fabric Studio.

   - Click <img src="images/99_25_resume.PNG" alt="images" style="zoom:80%;" /> **Resume Debug** to continue the flow from where it stopped.